SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: The Proposed Method

-In training, the cross-entropy loss of every layer is added together to train the weights.
-We find that the use of the losses from all layers in training helps to speed up the training process.
-This is somewhat inspired by hierarchical learning methods in \citep{bengio2009learning,schmidhuber1992learning,Simonyan2015VeryDC}.
-It allows the lower layers to be trained first (e.g., the first layer quickly learns how to count 1-hop witnesses), which then makes it easier to train the next layers (e.g., to learn how to count 2-hop witnesses).
+where $Y_l$ is given in \prettyref{eq:normalize-softmax}, $\vartheta$ denotes all the learnable weights in the networks $\phi_l$ and $\rho_l$, and $\epsilon$ is a small positive value (e.g. $\epsilon=10^{-9}$) to avoid a logarithm of zero.
+The total loss function is $ \mathcal{L}(\vartheta) = \sum_{P\in \mathcal{T}} \mathcal{L}_P(\vartheta). $ We find that the use of the losses from all layers in training helps to speed up the training process.
+This is somewhat inspired by hierarchical learning methods in \cite{bengio2009learning,schmidhuber1992learning,Simonyan2015VeryDC}.
+It allows the lower layers to be trained first, making it easier to train the next layers.
+In testing, we will apply the trained SeedGNN model on the test graphs and only use the matching result of the final layer, $R_L$, as the predicted mapping since the final layer already synthesizes all the features learned at the lower layers.

-Then, in testing, we will apply the trained SeedGNN model on the test graphs and only use the matching result of the final layer, $R_L$, as the predicted mapping since the final layer already synthesizes all the features learned at the lower layers.
+The total time complexity of SeedGNN is $O(n_1n_2^2)$, and the space complexity is $O(n_1n_2)$.
+The detailed discussion on the complexity and scalability of our SeedGNN is deferred to Appendix~\ref{sec:tscomplexity}.